The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 As for products, we ensure we can properly separate the intensive and the extensive margin.
 In the first case, we only consider the subset of products that were exported to Canada in either of the two years before the treatment and were still exported after the CETA.\footnote{For a visual representation of the trade patterns included in the intensive margin, see Appendix Table \ref{app_tab:product_selection}.}

 In Figure \ref{fig:matrix_structure_intensive}, we visualize our matrix structure.
-In the case of the intensive margin, the $P$ rows of the matrix correspond to the HS 6-digit products exported by France.
+For the intensive margin, the $P$ rows of the matrix correspond to the HS 6-digit products exported by France.
 The $TD$ columns of the matrix, instead, correspond to the set of $D$ possible export destinations in $T$ different times.
 Then, each matrix element $Y_{pdt}$ is the total export value for product $p$ at destination $d$ and time $t$.

-In the case of the extensive margin, our focus is the effect on the export probability of treated products.
+For the extensive margin, our focus is on the effect on the export probability of treated products.
 In this case, we will consider all possible products $\mathcal{P}$ exported by France anywhere, and each matrix element is a binary variable, $Y_{pdt}=\{0, 1\}$, which takes the value $1$ if product $p \in \mathcal{P}$ is exported at destination $d$ in time $t$, and $0$ otherwise.

+We estimate the model by solving the minimization problem described in the generic eq. \ref{eq: generic}, and we obtain two matrices of predicted outcomes: one for the intensive margin and one for the extensive margin.
+Then, crucially, Table \ref{tab: pred_quality_prod} reports some measures of the prediction accuracy computed after excluding the treated observations.
+Briefly, a certain level of prediction accuracy on the matrix, excluding treated observations, guarantees that our empirical model returns valid counterfactuals for the treated observations.
+If the predicted values of untreated observations are close to their observed values, we expect minimal bias when evaluating the policy's impact.